teechunying/project_squirrel/README.md

 # Squirrel Tracker
-A Django-based web application for tracking all known squirrels in Central Park.
+A Django-based web application for tracking all known squirrels in Central Park.<br>
 The data is based on the <a href="https://data.cityofnewyork.us/Environment/2018-Central-Park-Squirrel-Census-Squirrel-Data/vfnx-vebw">2018 Central Park Squirrel Census data</a>.

 # Team Members